-Continue to monitor and target action to ensure that all people in prisons can access mental provided for an enhanced healthcare model for the new women's prison, HMP Stirling.
+Continue to monitor and target action to ensure that all people in prisons can access mental

+1 14 14 1 multiple health and social inequalities.
+We anticipate work will have a positive impact on promoting equality of access to support across a range of protected characteristic groups, including men and women.
+Additional funding has been provided for an enhanced healthcare model for the new women's prison, HMP Stirling.
 This should help ensure the specific healthcare needs of women are met.
 In the community, men are less likely to access psychological therapies than women.
 We anticipate action to improve access to appropriate mental health support in prison will therefore have a positive impact on advancing equality of opportunity for men.
 While men still experience a higher rate of drug related deaths, drug harms are increasing amongst women.
-Therefore action to ensure support for those with cooccurring mental health and substance use conditions receive improved care across Scotland should have a positive impact on advancing equality of opportunity for both men and women, ensuring they get the support they need for their full range of conditions.
-Actions under this priority will have a neutral impact on those in a marriage and civil partnership.
-Actions towards improving the governance, planning and women's prison, HMP Stirling.
-This should help ensure the specific healthcare needs of women are met.
-In the community, men are less likely to access psychological therapies than women.
-We anticipate action to improve access to appropriate mental health support in prison will therefore have a positive impact on advancing equality of opportunity for men.
-While men still experience a higher rate of drug related deaths, drug harms are increasing amongst women.
-Therefore action to ensure support for those with co-occurring mental health and substance use conditions receive improved care across Scotland should have a positive impact on advancing equality of opportunity for both men and women, ensuring they get the support they need for their full range of conditions.
-Actions under this priority will have a neutral impact on those in a marriage and civil partnership.
-Actions towards improving the are anticipated to have a long term positive impact on protected characteristic groups.
+Therefore action to ensure support for those with cooccurring mental health and substance use conditions receive improved care across Scotland should have a positive impact on advancing equality of opportunity for both men and women, ensuring they get the support they need for their full range of conditions. health care and treatment.
+Marriage & Actions under this priority will Civil Partnership have a neutral impact on those in a marriage and civil partnership.
+Actions towards improving the governance, planning and delivery of mental health services are anticipated to have a long term positive impact on protected characteristic groups.
 Poverty and low income Poverty is the single biggest driver of poor mental health, and we know that people living in poverty carry a higher risk of suicide.
 In 2021 people living in the most deprived areas of Scotland were 15.3 times as likely to die from drug misuse as those from the least deprived areas of Scotland.
-Therefore, whilst not a targeting specific groups, we anticipate action to ensure support for those with cooccurring mental health and substance use conditions receive improved care across Scotland, should have a positive impact for those living in poverty and low income.
+Therefore, whilst not a targeting specific groups, we anticipate action to ensure support for those with co-occurring mental health and substance use conditions receive improved care across Scotland, should have a positive impact for those living in poverty and low income.
 Geographical location Actions under this priority are aimed at improving mental healthcare across Scotland.
 Actions to improve the governance, planning and delivery of mental health services in Scotland are anticipated to have a long term positive impact on people who live in remote, rural or island communities, who can face more barriers to accessing appropriate services.
 The establishment of a national strategic oversight group will support a coherent approach to planning and delivery of Mental Health services at both national and regional levels.
 We will work collaboratively at local, regional and national levels, to support strategic planning and delivery across the whole system to ensure people receive the care that they need as close to home as possible.
 Our approach will reflect the principles of Getting it Right for Everyone (GIRFE) and Getting it Right for Every Child (GIRFEC) on joined-up preventative care and partnership work so that future service delivery is informed by knowledge of existing provision, unmet demand, and the requirements of remote, rural and Island communities.